github/rest-api-docs-md/users/{username}/events/get.md

 ## Operation Description

 If you are authenticated as the given user, you will see your private events.
 Otherwise, you'll only see public events.

+> [!NOTE]
+> This API is not built to serve real-time use cases.
+Depending on the time of day, event latency can be anywhere from 30s to 6h.